-The state of Idaho is offering the new computer-based GED® exam as the basis for its high school equivalency testing program to issue the GED diploma.
+The state of Idaho is offering the computer-based GED® exam as the basis for its high school equivalency testing program to issue the GED diploma.

-You can find many facilities in Idaho that offer all the help you need to get geared up for the new GED exam and this website offers also free and outstanding online help to get your GED diploma fast.
+You can find many facilities in Idaho that offer all the help you need to get geared up for the GED exam and this website offers also free and outstanding online help to get your GED diploma fast.